Exercise

 Floors should be protected with a material that is easily disposable or washable, easy to set up, and provides adequate protection.

 Newspaper is a perfect floor time tool and should be placed on top of any flooring.
 Shower curtains, bath mats and old towels can also be used in conjunction with newspaper, by placing on top of existing flooring.
-The key to having a daily floor time routine is an easy set up.
+The key to having a daily floor time routine as an easy set up.

 Supervision is a must during floor time.
 You must always keep an eye on your piggies during floor time, even with the above safety measures in place.
 Regular checks must always be done, especially if your guinea pig has had floor time for a few hours.
 Food and water levels should be monitored, as well as the general well-being of your guinea pigs.